Jinboi/calculator/README.md

 ## Room for Improvements

 - Spectre.console could've been used for better UI.
-- While there's inputHandler and outputHandler, couldn't you have created models using getter and setters?
+- While there's the inputHandler and outputHandler, couldn't you have created models using getters and setters?
 - Implement database so that list doesn't get erased when the application is closed.

 ## Contributing